Updated: Dec 8, 2022

 Inspired to uncover and celebrate their full story, automotive historian Matt Avery has made it his mission to document each and every one, creating the most up-to-date Registry.
 This undertaking has taken him around the country as he captures new images along with close examinations of build practices and accompanying documentation.

 This run of special Camaros was commissioned by Berger Chevrolet, in Grand Rapids, Michigan, with modifications and conversion work taking place at the GMMG performance shop in Marietta, Georgia.
-Final assembly on two vehicles (#09 and #18) were completed at Berger.
+Final assembly on three vehicles (#09, #18, and #21) was completed at Berger Chevrolet.

-Matt's new book, Camaro: Special Editions, showcases these historic vehicles' story and features one (car #25) prominently on the cover.
+Matt's new book, Camaro: Special Editions, showcases these historic vehicles' stories and features one (car #25) prominently on the cover.